puggan/wordpress_owncloud_protection/README.md

 # Requirment
 * wordpress and owncloud
 * the wordpress need to be able to read ownclouds cookies, so put both on the same domian
+* the wordpress need to be able to share session, so use same session-handerl and session.save_path
+* the plugin need to look up grous in database, so at them moment the need to share database
 * use the same name for owncloud user and wordpress user. (i like to call the admins in both for 'root')

 # Install